How to Become a Certified Lash Tech in 2022 (5 Easy Steps)

 Most eyelash extension certifications that I know of will offer a starting kit included in the price or as an add-on.

-A starter kit will typically include the basics to get you started:
+A starter kit will usually include the basics to get you started:

 - Eyelash extensions